googlefonts/how-to-hint-variable-fonts/README.md

 Feedback from client on a VTT Hinted Variable font

 ### Introduction
 Font Hinting has always been thought of as a 'Black Art', some magic performed behind the scenes, hard to understand, and very difficult to do.
 This was indeed true, for hinting done for lower resolution screens, and older font rendering techniques, _(e.g. black and white or monochrome rendering)_.
 This required a lot of hinting code to control every feature in the font, to ensure consistent and clear on screen display.
-This made Hinting an _extremely_ time consuming, a very skilled task for specialistds, and was usually a manual process.
+This made Hinting an _extremely_ time consuming, a very skilled task for specialists, and was usually a manual process.

 The good news is, this is no longer the case.
-As screen resolutions and font rendering have gotton better, hinting has become a lot less complicated, with only a handful of hinting instructions needed to ensure consistent and beautiful rendering on screen.
+As screen resolutions and font rendering have improved, hinting has become a lot less complicated, with only a handful of hinting instructions needed to ensure consistent and beautiful rendering on screen.
 In addition, VTT's built in Autohinter, speeds up the process, leaving the focus on editing and fine tuning the hinting, to achieve the best results.

 The VTT (Visual True Type) tool has been upgraded to handle all aspects of hinting for Variable fonts.
 The following tutorial will go into detail on all of the steps you will need, to use VTT to automatically add and then fine tune the hinting for Variable fonts, ensuring consistency and clear rendering for onscreen reading . (link to download)